Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 All numbers have a place, an expression, and meaning in reality.
-The number analytics library will go into detail and show the relationship of numbers to reality itself and how to use the quantum matrix to calculate any number value.
+The number analytics library will go into detail and show the relationship of numbers to reality and how to use the quantum matrix to calculate any number value.

 <br /><br />